sigven/cpsr/README.md

 ### Overview

-The *Cancer Predisposition Sequencing Report (CPSR)* is a computational workflow that interprets germline variants identified from next-generation sequencing in the context of cancer predisposition.
-The workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter](https://github.com/sigven).
-While PCGR is **intended for reporting and analysis of somatic variants only**, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.
+The *Cancer Predisposition Sequencing Report (CPSR)* is a computational workflow that **interprets germline variants** identified from next-generation sequencing **in the context of cancer predisposition**.
+The workflow is integrated with the framework that underlies the [Personal Cancer Genome Reporter (PCGR)](https://github.com/sigven), utilizing the Docker environment for encapsulation of code and software dependencies.
+While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

 *CPSR* accepts a query file encoded in the [VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf) format (i.e. analyzing SNVs and InDels).
-The software reports, for a selected set of known (configurable) cancer predisposition genes, two main sets of variants:
+The software performs extensive variant annotation and produces an interactive HTML report, in which the user can investigate two main sets of variants (in a selected set of configurable cancer predisposition genes):

 1. Germline variants that are **previously reported** as pathogenic/likely pathogenic/uncertain significance in ClinVar (with no conflicting interpretations).
 This set is organized into three tiers:
 	* Tier 1 - Pathogenic variants